 Lastly, I wish to recognize two consultants who have been named to the USDA National Advisory Committee on Microbiological Criteria for Foods, Dr. Omar Oyarzabal, who is a returning member and Dr. Kathy Glass who is a newly elected member.
 Those who participated in our hugely popular webinar on FSMA’s impact on Acidified Foods will remember Dr. Oyarzabal.
 This webinar generated so many questions that EAS authored a Q&A published in Food Safety Tech Magazine, based on the presentation.
 Dr. Glass was one of a panel of presenters that included Mickey Parish, a senior science advisor with FDA CFSAN and Elizabeth Fawell, counsel at the law firm Hogan Lovells in a webinar covering FDA enforcement for Listeria in food processing.
 Congratulations to both Dr. Oyarzabal and Dr. Glass!

-Thank you as always for your interest in EAS and please reach out to me with any questions.
+Thank you as always for your interest in EAS and I hope you enjoy this latest edition of EAS-e-News.
+Please feel free to share this newsletter with your colleagues and please feel free to reach out should you have any questions.